Thikkurissy Sukumaran Nair: Personal life

-Thikkurissy married three times in his life.
-His first wife was Sarojini Kunjamma, daughter of Madhavan Unnithan, who belonged to a prominent family in Karuvatta, Alappuzha, known as Samudayathil.
-The couple has two daughters.
-The eldest, Shyamala Devi Kunjamma alias Lekha was an executive engineer in Ernakulam.
-Their second daughter Geethadevi Kunjamma is a housewife in Pujappura, Thiruvananthapuram.
-After parting ways with his first wife, Thikkurussy married play actor Ambalapuzha Meenakshy Amma.
-The couple had a son named Rajahamsan, who now lives in Chennai.
-The second marriage also didn't last long and Thikkurussy married K. Sulochana Devi, who was a singer and dancer.
-This marriage however was successful and lasted for more than four decades till his death.
-Thikkurissy had a daughter from this marriage named Kanakasree.
-She, like her father was interested in poetry and took name as a good poet.
-Thikkurussy had a personal tragedy when Kanakasree died due to a bike accident in 1989.
-During his final days, he suffered from many diseases owing to his advanced age.
-Finally, he died on 11 March 1997 aged 80 in Thiruvananthapuram, Kerala, due to kidney failure.
+Thikkurissy was married three times.
+His first wife was Sarojini Kunjamma, the daughter of Madhavan Unnithan from the Samudayathil family in Karuvatta, Haripad.
+They had two daughters: Shyamala Devi Kunjamma, also known as Lekha, who worked as an executive engineer in Ernakulam, and Geethadevi Kunjamma, a housewife in Pujappura, Thiruvananthapuram.
+After his separation from Sarojini, Thikkurissy married stage actress Ambalapuzha Meenakshy Amma.
+They had a son, Rajahamsan, who now lives in Chennai.
+This marriage also ended, and Thikkurissy later married K. Sulochana Devi, a singer and dancer.
+This third marriage lasted over four decades until his death.
+They had a daughter, Kanakasree, who was interested in poetry like her father.
+Kanakasree died in a motorcycle accident in 1989.
+In his later years, Thikkurissy suffered from various health issues due to his age.
+He died on 11 March 1997, at the age of 80, in Thiruvananthapuram, Kerala, due to kidney failure.